MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/service-how-to-work-on-service-tasks.md

 # <a name="work-on-service-tasks"></a>Work on Service Tasks
 After you have created a service order or service quote, registered service item lines, and allocated resources to the service items in the order or quote, you can start repairing and maintaining the service items.

 [!INCLUDE[prod_short](includes/prod_short.md)] features a **Service Tasks** page that gives an overview of all the service items that need attention.
-Think of it as your service dashboard where you can see what orders are pending, look for and register spare parts, and keep your stock up-to-date.
+Think of it as your service dashboard where you can see what orders are pending, look for and register spare parts, and keep your inventory up-to-date.

 To track changes and get a graphical view of your service business, use [!INCLUDE[prod_short](includes/prod_short.md)] statistics tools for quick, automatically generated charting and analysis.